airobinnet/airobinnet/README.md

 - AI and Machine Learning: GANs, Chatbots, and Datasets
 - Web development: Full websites, control panels for apps and games
 - Apps: (Android) Apps, Multiplatform apps (windows, linux, mac)
+- Games: From monochrome microcontroller games to (M)MO's.
-- Automation: Inventory sorting and managing systems for games like Space Engineers
+- Automation: Advanced Inventory sorting and managing systems, Beginner in Robotics

 ## 📫 How to reach me: